Facing perjury charges, Florida superintendent steps down to give ‘peace’ to Parkland survivors

 The grand jury heard testimony from Runcie on March 31 and April 1, though it is unclear what exactly he said in the hearing to lead the grand jury to indict him last week with perjury, a felony.
 He was arrested and briefly taken into custody.

 But according to the Sun-Sentinel, prosecutors say that Runcie lied when asked about a criminal case pending before a former Broward schools official.
-Although he claimed not to know about a contract at question in that case, prosecutors said, Runcie had been in touch with witnesses in that case to prepare for his own testimony.
+Although he claimed not to know about a contract at question in that case, prosecutors said, Runcie had been in touch with witnesses to prepare for his own testimony.

 Myrick was also arrested last Wednesday in connection to the statewide grand jury investigation, allegedly for contacting witnesses and discussing them with Runcie, according to the Sun-Sentinel.